SasView/sasview/src/sans/models/media/model_functions.rst

+REFERENCE

-Reference: Roe, R.-J., "Methods of X-Ray and Neutron Scattering in Polymer Science", Oxford University Press, New York (2000).
+R. J. Roe, *Methods of X-Ray and Neutron Scattering in Polymer Science*, Oxford University Press, New York (2000).

 *3.2.
 BroadPeak Model*